The total impedance of the series R-L-C circuit of Fig. 1 at any frequency is determined by

 $$ Z_T = \sqrt{R^2 + (X_L - X_C)^2}$$

-circuit of Fig. 1 can be found by applying the impedance-versus-frequency curve for each element of the equation just derived, written
+Fig. 1 can be found by applying the impedance versus frequency curve for each element of the equation just derived, written

 in the following form: